xor50/MALconverter/README.md

 maybe a lot of tiny things, I don't know, but mainly

 * crashes if you don't enter correct MAL (or ``exit`` command)
-* doesn't work yet with conditional jumps and shifts
+* doesn't work yet with conditional jumps

 ### How to use: